Manaslu Circuit Trek

 Ground Transportation to and from the Trek

 The Manaslu Circuit Trek begins and ends with overland travel.
-Your journey starts with a scenic drive from Kathmandu to Machha Khola, following highways and then rough mountain roads toward the Budhi Gandaki valley.
-Trekkers can choose between a local bus, which is economical but slower, or a private jeep, which is faster, more comfortable and flexible for stops along the way.
+Your journey starts with a drive from Kathmandu to Machha Khola, following highways and then rough mountain roads along the Budhi Gandaki valley.
+The road section becomes bumpy in the later part, especially closer to the trailhead.

 After completing the trek and crossing Larkya La Pass, the route finishes near Dharapani in the Annapurna region.
-From here, most trekkers take a shared jeep to Besisahar, followed by either a local bus or private vehicle back to Kathmandu.
-Road conditions can vary depending on weather, landslides and seasonal maintenance, so travel times are approximate and may change.
+From here, most trekkers travel by shared jeep to Besisahar, followed by either a local bus or private vehicle back to Kathmandu.

 Travel Insurance for High-Altitude Trekking